Digital Fleets

 BACKGROUND

-Zero-emission vehicles (ZEVs) aim to replace gas-powered cars and reduce environmental impact.
+Zero-emission vehicles (ZEVs) aim to replace gas-powered cars and reduce harmful environmental impact.

 Digital Fleets, a SaaS platform by EquiCharge, one of North America's largest electric vehicle fleet operators, leverages data analytics and AI to streamline ZEV planning, design, and operation, facilitating a faster and more efficient transition to electric vehicles.